 Cameroon is no exception to this problem, with recurring cholera epidemics since 1974, recording 26 new cases and 502 cases of dehydrating diarrhea in children under five, as well as 9,671 cases of typhoid fever, resulting in 344 deaths (ONSP, 2022).
 In an effort to eradicate these diseases, the Cameroonian government, in collaboration with national and international partners, is implementing various initiatives, including improving access to drinking water, deworming campaigns and urban sanitation programs.
 However, the irrigation and marketing of market garden products are often neglected, despite their crucial role in the transmission of these diseases.
 In Foumbot, vegetables are irrigated both in the rainy and dry season.
 In the dry season, due to absence of rains, vegetables are irrigated using alternative water sources some of which are of poor quality.
-Studies by Ntangmo Tsafack et al. (2023) on the health quality of vegetable in Mbouda- Cameroon highlights poor quality water used in irrigation affecting the health quality of vegetable products.
+Studies by Ntangmo et al. (2023) on the health quality of vegetable in Mbouda- Cameroon highlights poor quality water used in irrigation affecting the health quality of vegetable products.
 This situation raises concerns about the eating habits of the population in Foumbot, who are increasingly consuming raw vegetables.
 Thus, it is imperative to assess the health quality of vegetables irrigated and sold in the markets in the municipality of Foumbot, especially since no data is available on this subject.
 The municipality of Foumbot is positioned as the main agricultural granary of Cameroon in the market gardening sector and is a major supplier for national and sub-regional markets (Data Cameroon, 2023).

 In this context, the main objective of this study is to assess the health risk associated with the consumption of vegetables marketed in the municipality of Foumbot, by analysing their bacterial and parasitic contamination.
 This research is of crucial importance in raising awareness among consumers as well as actors in the production chain about the importance of hygiene and food safety.
 By providing precise data on the microbiological quality of vegetables, this study aims to inform decision-makers and guide public health policies.
 The objective is to guarantee food safety and protect the health of consumers in the region, while promoting more informed and responsible consumption of market garden products.